slack-ruby/slack-ruby-client/README.md

 ## Stable Release

 You're reading the documentation for the **stable** release of slack-ruby-client, 2.0.0.
-Please see the documentation for the [last stable release, v1.1.0](https://github.com/slack-ruby/slack-ruby-client/blob/v1.1.0/README.md) unless you're integrating with HEAD.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.

 ## Installation